SEO for Ecommerce Product Pages (How to Rank & Convert)

 And Amazon uses their “Customers Also Viewed” feature to dynamically crunch real-time data about what each customer looked for next.
 Apple even provides a tool that helps you compare different models, for a high-level look at the main features of each.

 Whether you auto-generate related product suggestions or manually choose them based on your customer’s style or the add-ons they might want to buy, this feature is a great way to help your customer discover something they weren’t even looking for.
 It’s a way to deliver customer delight, while also increasing sales.

 If you offer product variants or customization options, make sure each option is user-friendly, bug-free, and visually-pleasing.
 Faceted navigation, checkbox, or drop-down menu?
 If it’s the easiest choice for your customer, it’s the best choice for you.
 When the customer clicks on the new variant, make sure everything changes that needs to change, including price, product photos, relevant details, and URL handle.
 During the page editing or QA process, manually click on each variant to de-bug possible errors.

 Product reviews aren’t just great for ecommerce SEO.
-They’re also genuinely useful for customers.
+They’re also genuinely useful for people.
 Allow your customers to provide complete reviews.
 Add photos if applicable.
 And don’t be afraid to prompt them for more information that might be helpful for other customers.

 On Rent the Runway, for example, customers can (and usually do) voluntarily include in their review their height, weight, measurements, clothing size, age, the occasion where they wore the dress, and a photo.
 This provides a peak user experience for Rent the Runway’s customers, who can search for customer reviews from those with a body similar to their own.